VincentTam/vincenttam.github.io/source/_posts/2014-09-13-test-embedded-fancybox-inline-element.markdown

 </code></pre>
 </div>

-Unluckily, I *can't* to anything about the horizontal scrollbar at the bottom.
+Unluckily, I *can't* do anything about the horizontal scrollbar at the bottom.

 [pp]: /blog/2014/01/05/gnu-ddrescue-a-powerful-data-recovery-tool/